edlovesjava/MeshSwarm/README.md

 A self-organizing ESP32 mesh network library with distributed shared state synchronization.

+## Core principles
+* privacy and autonomy first
+* collective intelligence in action
+* small and cheap but powerful in the aggregate
+* play as a skill: always have fun

 ## Features

 - **Self-organizing mesh**: Nodes automatically discover and connect using painlessMesh